boxeehacks/boxeehack/README.md

 Installing
 ----------

 Installing is very simple.
 Get a USB stick and format it.
 Name the new volume BOXEE.
 Then download the zip from github and put the contents of the "install" folder on the USB stick.
-In the stick's root there should be two entries:
+In the stick's root there should be one entries:
   - install.sh
-  - support

 On your BoxeeBox go to Settings -> Network -> Servers.
 Check "Enable Windows file sharing" and in the "Share Workgroup" field enter "; sh /media/BOXEE/install.sh".
 As soon as you back out of that menu you should see the Boxee logo on your BoxeeBox turn red.
 This means it's installing.
 This should take a while, because it's downloading the hack including the modified skin.
 After it's done the Boxee UI should restart and your new features await!